Implicit egotism: Uri Simonsohn

 In a paper published in 2011, reporting a reanalysis of data from previous population studies, Simonsohn concluded that despite the existence of apparent correlations "all [the] existing evidence appears to be spurious."
 He criticized Pelham and his colleagues for not considering confounding factors in their data analyses, and pointed out that reverse causality could also help explain several of the correlations.
-In response, Pelham and Carvallo published a new study in 2015, in which they controlled for gender, ethnicity, and education levels.
-In one study looking at both U.S. and English census data they found evidence of people disproportionately working in eleven occupations whose titles matched their surnames (namely, baker, barber, butcher, butler, carpenter, farmer, foreman, mason, miner, painter, and porter).
-This study also suggested that people may be disproportionately likely to marry others who share either their birthday numbers or their birth months.
-Pelham and Carvallo argued that "natural experiments" such as this may attenuate confounders that were potentially applicable to past studies of implicit egotism.
-They suggest that a tendency to develop strong preferences for things that resemble the self may be explained by psychological processes such as mere exposure and classical conditioning.
+However, Pelham and colleagues had already addressed these criticism in some of their previous papers, including a paper on preferences for close relationship partners led by John Jones.
+Pelham and Carvallo also published a new, population-level study in 2015.
+In this study, they controlled for gender, ethnicity, and education levels.
+In three studies -- looking at both 1880 and 1940 U.S. Census data as well as 1911 English Census data -- they found consistent evidence of people disproportionately working in eleven occupations whose titles matched their surnames (namely, baker, barber, butcher, butler, carpenter, farmer, foreman, mason, miner, painter, and porter).
+This study also showed that people may be disproportionately likely to marry others who share either their birthday numbers or their birth months.
+Pelham and Carvallo argued that "natural experiments" such as this may attenuate confounders that Simonsohn claimed were potentially applicable to past studies of implicit egotism.
+They suggest that a tendency to develop strong preferences for things that resemble the self may be explained by well-established psychological processes such as mere exposure and classical conditioning.